 About forty miles outside of Edinburgh is Stirling Castle – one of the most important castles in Scottish history.
 Every other castle or palace will reference Stirling Castle at one point or another.
 It sits atop, you guessed it, a hill with, you guessed it again, views of the land as far as the eye can see!
 You’re becoming a castle expert already!
 The location of the castle is why the castle is so important in British history.
 The English and Scottish fought for control of the castle, each with their own fair share of victories, until they came under the same monarchy with James the VI and I (that’s a single person) in 1603.
 The castle was also the place of coronation for James V and his daughter Mary, Queen of Scots.

 Particularly of interest at Stirling Castle are the Scottish Tapestries.
 The tapestries are replicas of the original 16th century tapestries (now house in NY Met) and they’re absolutely stunning.
 The planning, work, artistry, and patience that went into each of these is mind-boggling.
-I tried to find the size of these tapestries online and failed, but they looked to be about 15-20 feet wide. (note: if any of you know their sizes, please let me know!).
+I tried to find the size of these tapestries online and failed.
+They looked to be about 15-20 feet wide. (note: if any of you know their sizes, please let me know!).
 They’re beautiful.

-I’m not sure the best order in which to visit all these Scottish castles and palaces, but I can tell you it took me at least five such visits before I began to have a grasp on the basic fundamentals of the history of Scotland and England and how they came under the same crown (many in Scotland are not happy about this in present day).
-Anyway, visiting Stirling Castle seemed to provide the centerpiece to all the stories I’d heard at the other castles and palaces regarding the royal history of Great Britain.
+I’m not sure the best order in which to visit all these Scottish castles and palaces.
+I can tell you it took me at least five such visits before I began to have a grasp on the basic fundamentals of the history of Scotland and England and how they came under the same crown.
+Interestingly, many in Scotland are not happy about being under British rule in present day.
+Anyway, visiting Stirling Castle seemed to provide the centerpiece to all the histories heard at the other castles and palaces.

 Details for your visit.
 There is a parking lot at the castle if you’re driving.
-It was full when we arrived, so we parked in the town of Stirling and walked up to the entrance – no big thing if you’re a walker.
+It was full when we arrived.
+So we parked in town and walked up to the entrance.
+If you’re used to walking at this point, it’s not a big deal.
 You can also take the train from Edinburgh (Waverley station).
 It’s 0.8 miles of walking (uphill) from the Stirling station to the castle or you can take a bus.
 There are audio tours available, but there’s also a free guided tour every hour, which was quite informative.